Cabby arrested for tossing pebbles from vehicle, shattering rear windscreens of 2 cars

 The car owners lodged police reports on Thursday between 10pm and 11.20pm, stating that the rear windscreens of their vehicles had shattered for unknown reasons while parked along Foch Road and Desker Road.

-The taxi driver was arrested on Saturday at 2.20am.
-Preliminary investigations found that he had tossed pebbles out of his vehicle in several other incidents, the police said.
+The taxi driver was arrested on Saturday at 2.20am at Hougang Avenue 3.
+Preliminary investigations found that he had tossed pebbles out of his vehicle on several other occasions, the police said.

 Investigations against the man are ongoing.
 If convicted of committing a rash act which endangers the life or personal safety of others, he faces up to six months’ jail and a fine of up to S$2,500.